-They may not be the most traditional Mexican dish, but hard taco shells have become a staple of many families' taco nights.
-Hard-shell tacos pack the same corn flavor as classic tortillas but with the added crispy crunch of a fried chip.
+They may not be the most traditional Mexican dish, but hard shell tacos have become a staple of many families' taco nights.
+Hard shell tacos pack the same corn flavor as classic tortillas, but with the added crispy crunch of a fried chip.
 They do, however, have one major drawback: Taco shells crack and break apart easily, making an already messy meal even messier.
 If you want to keep more of your taco filling in your taco and less of it in your lap, try this food hack spotted by Lifehacker.

-Reddit user u/hyteck9 recently suggested a simple-but-brilliant idea for reinforcing the structural integrity of your taco shell using a common topping: When assembling a hard-shell taco, most people start with the meat first, add the veggies second, and then top the whole thing with a sprinkling of shredded cheese.
+Reddit user u/hyteck9 suggested a simple-but-brilliant idea for reinforcing the structural integrity of your taco shell using a common topping.
+When assembling a hard shell taco, most people start with the meat first, add the veggies second, and then top the whole thing with a sprinkling of shredded cheese.